 Is Portugal safe to live?

-We’ve established already that Portugal is the fourth safest country in the world (according to the Global Peace Index).
-To put that into perspective, the UK is number 57 and the USA is 121…
+We’ve established already that Portugal is the third safest country in the world (according to the Global Peace Index 2020).

 However, out of the ordinary things CAN and DO happen in Portugal.

 Homes owned by foreigners have been known to be burgled.
 And owning your own home in a more remote rural area brings a higher risk of that happening.

 There’s more crime in Lisbon and Porto, thanks to a higher concentration of people, tourists, and poverty.
 That being said, there aren’t really any no-go areas.

 There’s a lot of bureaucracy, so be prepared for that.
 And, remember, road safety isn’t the best.